-The whipped cream filling is made into a ball shape using two Tala semi-spherical tablespoon measuring spoons as a mold, but you can use sphere molds if you prefer.
+A lovely romantic cake perfect to round off a special Valentine's dinner.
+The whipped cream filling is made into a ball shape using two Tala semi-spherical tablespoon measuring spoons as a mould, but you can use sphere moulds if you prefer.
 This recipe yields enough cake to make 3 extra heart-shaped cake pops – an extra one to practice making?
 Or to enjoy on your own.
 I'll leave that decision with you...

 Cake and cake pops:

 1 tbs cocoa

 100ml hot water

 100g self-raising flour

 1 tsp vanilla